dateng2016/notes/infra_doc_v2.md

 Driver auto-assignment happens in this service.
 There are a variety of logic we can choose for how we want to assign the orders (such as choosing the nearest driver or the driver with the minimum number of orders).
 We have BOTH in-house driver assignment AND third-party driver assignments.
 In addition, we also have hybrid auto-dispatch, where we first try in-house assignment and then go for third-party driver assignment if the in-house assignment does not work.

+In this service, the scheduler will be called every 30 seconds to check if there are orders that need to be assigned.

 # Payment-service

 This service handles all the payment-related tasks such as subscription payments.